 The best part about a bullet journal is there is no wrong way to do it.
 It is all about staying organized and keeping your thoughts and genius ideas all in one place.
 It helps you stay focused and can encourage mindfulness in what you are utilizing your energy on while creating quiet time for yourself to reflect (which is something we can ALL use more of).

-If you like this article and are interested in learning more about self-care become a member and get looped in to exclusive content, training, events and workshops.
+If you like this article and are interested in learning more about self-care contact us and get looped in to exclusive content, training, events and workshops.